telerik/kendo-ui-core/docs/controls/hybrid/buttongroup/buttongroup.md

 ## Getting Started

 The Kendo UI mobile Application automatically initializes a mobile ButtonGroup for every element with `role` data attribute set to `buttongroup` and present in the views/layouts markup.
-Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View `init` event handler.
+Alternatively, it can be initialized by using jQuery plugin syntax in the containing mobile View `init` event handler.
 The ButtonGroup element should be a `ul` element.

 ### Initialize from Markup